In case you haven’t heard, I am offering free debt help.

 Greetings Matt,

 Do you know of any investment return situations for lower income people?
-(We would be interested in lending money through Lending Club, but don’t make enough to qualify.)
 The best out there for our situation seems to be ShareBuilder, or CDs.
 The idea of a “side hustle” has crossed my mind as well, like selling on eBay, or writing more extensively.
 Doing daycare, heavy lifting, anything that ties up the car, etc. are not options.
 Thanks for putting your mind to this.

 Regards, Olivia